mangopdf/mangopdf.github.io/_drafts/sunburntcountry.md

 # Act 2: Do not get arrested challenge 2020

->In this act, I, your well-meaning but ultimately clumsy protagonist, attempt to do the following things:
+>In this act, I, your well-meaning but ultimately incompetent protagonist, attempt to do the following things:

 - ⬜ figure out whether i have done a crime
 - ⬜ notify someone (tony abbott?) that this happened